dave-theunsub/build_files/README.md

-##### Build files
+### Build files

-This is a collection of files, scripts, and what not that I use to build programs I develop.
+This is a collection of files, scripts, and what not that I use to build binaries (e.g., rpms, debs, ...) of the programs I develop.
 If my VirtualBox ever dies, it won't be too difficult to get going again.

 #### Programs